As an Amazon Associate we earn from qualifying purchases.

 The classic mojito is made up of white rum, sugar, lime, soda water, and most importantly, muddled mint!
 It is the mint that makes the mojito a mojito.
 The herbal oils that are released when you muddle the leaves infuse into the cocktail, giving it its signature flavor.
 Top it off by serving over ice and you have one cool drink (pun intended).

-Our approach to the mojito is to maximize the cool refreshing traits of the cocktail.
-We’ll be adding to the classic cooling mint flavors with the smoothness of blueberry and the soft floral notes of lavender.
-Don’t worry – if you can’t find lavender, we’ll share a simplified version for you!
+My approach to the mojito is to maximize the cool refreshing traits of the cocktail.
+I’ll be adding to the classic cooling mint flavors with the smoothness of blueberry and the soft floral notes of lavender.
+Don’t worry – if you can’t find lavender, I’ll share a simplified version for you!

 The Challenge with Making Mojitos